Pageworks/djinnjs/docs/configuration.md

 Default: `false`

 A boolean.
 This value is used to determine if the `<file-loading-value>` element should be injected with the X/Y format or the X% format.

+#### pageJumpOffset

+Default: `null`

+A number.
+When `null` page jumps scroll the element into the center of the viewport.
+When a number is provided the element is scrolled to the top of the viewport then the offset is added.
+Positive numbers move the element up, negative numbers move the element down.